-- M. Direct Supervision means to assume the responsibility of an activity of an apprentice and its results by providing oversight and guidance physically at the site where the activity is being conducted. - N. Department means the Department of Workforce Development (DWD) which is the state registration agency for the purposes of 29 CFR 29.
-The Bureau of Apprenticeship Standards is part of the Department of Workforce Development. - O. Electronic media means media that utilize electronics or electromechanical energy for the end user (audience) to access the content; and includes, but is not limited to, electronic storage media, transmission media, the Internet, extranet, lease lines, dial-up lines, private networks, and the physical movement of removable/transportable electronic media and/or interactive distance learning. - P. Employee means person who is employed as a Wisconsin licensed journey worker or master plumber. - Q. Employer is any plumbing contractor who is engaged in the plumbing business qualified to employ apprentices as outlined in Section VIII of these standards. - R. Full Time Licensed/Journey worker/Licensed Master Plumber is a person who is routinely employed by a firm for at least 35 hours per week for the year with reasonable time off for vacations. - S. General supervision means to assume the responsibility of an activity of an apprentice and its results without being present at the site where the activity is being conducted. - T. Interim credential means a credential issued by the department, upon request of the appropriate sponsor, as certification of competency attainment by an apprentice. - U. Joint Apprenticeship Committee means an apprenticeship committee that consists of an equal number of representatives of employers and of representatives of employees who are represented by a collective bargaining agent. - V. Journeyworker means a worker who has attained a level of skill, abilities and competencies recognized within an industry as having mastered the skills and competencies required for the occupation and/or hold a State of Wisconsin certification. - W. Local apprenticeship committee means an apprenticeship committee to which the department has delegated the authority to act under Administrative Code DWD 295.02 and 295.03. - X. Nonjoint apprenticeship committee means an apprenticeship committee that consists of representatives of employers, but not of representatives of employees who are represented by a collective bargaining agent. - Y. Quality Assurance Assessment means a comprehensive review conducted by the department regarding all aspects of an apprenticeship program's performance (see section VI -Local Apprenticeship Committee Operations).
+- N. Electronic media means media that utilize electronics or electromechanical energy for the end user (audience) to access the content; and includes, but is not limited to, electronic storage media, transmission media, the Internet, extranet, lease lines, dial-up lines, private networks, and the physical movement of removable/transportable electronic media and/or interactive distance learning. - O. Employee- A person who is employed as a journey level Construction Craft Laborer. - P. Employer Any contractor who is engaged in the construction business qualified to employ apprentices as outlined in Section VIII of these standards. - Q. Interim credential means a credential issued by the department, upon request of the appropriate sponsor, as certification of competency attainment by an apprentice. - R. Joint Apprenticeship Committee means an apprenticeship committee that consists of an equal number of representatives of employers and of representatives of employees who are represented by a collective bargaining agent. - S. Journeyworker means a worker who has attained a level of skill, abilities and competencies recognized within an industry as having mastered the skills and competencies required for the occupation and/or hold a State of Wisconsin certification. - T. Local apprenticeship committee means an apprenticeship committee to which the department has delegated the authority to act under Administrative Code DWD 295.02 and 295.03. - U. Nonjoint apprenticeship committee means an apprenticeship committee that consists of representatives of employers, but not of representatives of employees who are represented by a collective bargaining agent. - V. Quality Assurance Assessment means a comprehensive review conducted by the department regarding all aspects of an apprenticeship program's performance (see section VI -Local Apprenticeship Committee Operations). - W. Reassignment means the assignment of an apprentice from one employer to another within the same apprenticeship program. - X. Registration of an apprentice contract means the acceptance and recording of an apprentice contract by the department as evidence of the apprentice's participation in a particular registered apprenticeship program. - Y. Related instruction means an organized and systematic form of instruction designed to provide the apprentice with the knowledge of the theoretical and technical subjects related to the apprentice's occupation.
+Such instruction may be given in a classroom, through occupational or industrial courses, or by correspondence courses of equivalent value, electronic media, or other forms of self-study approved by the department. - Z. Sponsor means any local committee operating an apprenticeship program and in whose name the apprenticeship program is approved by the Bureau of Apprenticeship Standards.

-- Z. Reassignment means the assignment of an apprentice from one employer to another within the same apprenticeship program. - AA.
-Registration of an apprentice contract means the acceptance and recording of an apprentice contract by the department as evidence of the apprentice's participation in a particular registered apprenticeship program. - BB.
-Related instruction means an organized and systematic form of instruction designed to provide the apprentice with the knowledge of the theoretical and technical subjects related to the apprentice's occupation.
-Such instruction may be given in a classroom, through occupational or industrial courses, or by correspondence courses of equivalent value, electronic media, or other forms of self-study approved by the department. - CC.
-Sponsor means any local committee operating an apprenticeship program and in whose name the apprenticeship program is approved by the Bureau of Apprenticeship Standards. - DD.
-Sponsor Training Center is an education source that provides related instruction as approved by the Bureau of Apprenticeship Standards - EE.
-State Committee is the Wisconsin State Plumbing Apprenticeship Advisory Committee is advisory to the Department of Workforce Development and the Bureau of Apprenticeship Standards on matters of apprenticeship and to the Wisconsin Technical College System (WTCS) on matters of related instruction for apprentices. - FF.
-Transfer means a shift of apprenticeship registration from one program to another where there is agreement between the apprentice and the affected apprenticeship committees or program sponsors. - GG.
-Unassignment means the temporary interruption of an apprentice contract. - HH.
+- AA.
+Sponsor Training Center an education source that provides related instruction as approved by the Bureau of Apprenticeship Standards - BB.
+State Committee The Wisconsin State Construction Craft Laborer Apprenticeship Advisory Committee is advisory to the Department of Workforce Development and the Bureau of Apprenticeship Standards on matters of apprenticeship and to the Wisconsin Technical College System (WTCS) on matters of related instruction for apprentices. - CC.
+Transfer means a shift of apprenticeship registration from one program to another where there is agreement between the apprentice and the affected apprenticeship committees or program sponsors. - DD.
+Unassignment means the temporary interruption of an apprentice contract. - EE.
 Wisconsin Apprenticeship Advisory Council means the council created by WI Stats.
-15.227 (13). - II.
+15.227 (13). - FF.
 Wisconsin Technical College System is a publicly funded system of colleges subject to Chapter 38 of the WI State Statutes and Technical College System Administrative Rules.

 II.
-Personnel of the State Plumbing Apprenticeship Advisory Committee
+Personnel of the State Construction Craft Laborer Apprenticeship Advisory Committee